 There hardly was a time I did not struggle.
-For the crucible I walked in was constant.
+The crucible, I walked in was constant.
 I did not just walk in pain but through also through my wife’s miscarriage, and the loss of two jobs.
 Many times, I got angry at God.
-Many times, I was mad about being hit one more time with one new health or financial problems.
+Many times, I was mad about being hit one more time with one new health or financial problem.

 Encouraged by Men of the Bible

 - One story in the Bible stuck with me and that was with Jacob wrestling with God.

 - I found Jacob’s zeal to not let go of the true fight with God inspired me to do the same.

 - First Timothy talks about fighting the good fight.

 I have been in spiritual battles against demoniacs and such.
 Those were easy compared to this.
 This fight in myself.
 This fight to recognize God over every trial.
 Jacob didn’t hold onto his sleep, his bed, or worry about all the other things he could have easily worried about.
 He held onto the One who he wanted to know, even when his hip hurt he held on.

 It’s What You Hold On to

 In times of trials, it is easy to hold onto the pain, the loss, and the despair of it happening again.
 It is easy to get mad at the dreams and false hopes that were trampled upon.
 The question is do we hold onto hope or The True Hope that will never leave us or forsake us?
 I remember the dread of tests and shots and being sent to the Emergency Department one more time.